cardmix/relayer-setup/README.md

 ## encs

-* ENCS Distribution App requires a blockfrost token to run.
+* Verifying distribution results requires a Blockfrost token to run.
 You can get a free token at by registering at https://blockfrost.io/.
 Write you token in quotes in the "blockfrost.token" file inside "mainnet/apps/encs" folder (see "blockfrost.token.example" there).